I am State Representative Marcia Ranglin-Vassell, and I was first elected on November 8, 2016.

 But, at that moment I started to think that in my 17 years of teaching , I had so many boys that I had taught English who were shot and killed- they sat in my class, I corrected their papers, I met their beautiful families, they ate my jolly ranchers .
 I didn’t have an answer for my son but at that moment I realized that I had to run for political office.
 I knew if I ran then maybe I could help to put an end to senseless killing by helping to pass good commonsense gun safety laws.

 On the morning of June 27th, I got up, got dressed and headed to City Hall; I was ready to declare my candidacy.
-I, yes I Marcia Ranglin-Vassell, a mother, teacher and wife, I, who had never ran for anything, I declared my candidacy for State Representative House- District 5 on June 27th 2017.
+I, yes I Marcia Ranglin-Vassell, a mother, teacher and wife, I, who had never ran for anything, I, declared my candidacy for State Representative House- District 5.
 I was all in for my students’.
 I was tired of hearing the news of my students dying in the streets.
-I could make a difference, I thought through smart, thoughtful legislation.
+I could make a difference, I thought through smart, thoughtful, intentional legislation.

 When I threw my “high heels” in the ring, I didn’t really have a full grasp of the political implications of my candidacy.
 I was now a newcomer who was running a Primary race against the status quo House Majority Leader.
 I soon realized that my opponent had taken contributions from the NRA, he had also voted against raising the minimum wage for Rhode Islanders.
 I was also running against my Providence Teachers’ Union Lawyer (he still is).
 It didn’t matter, I was running for my students who are literally dying in the streets.

 My modest home was campaign headquarters!
 I was running a campaign with little or no money on hand.
 My campaign was fueled by energy and passion for change.
 My tag line was simple…..
 Fighting for all of us!